credativ/plutono/docs/sources/developers/plugins/build-a-streaming-data-source-plugin.md

 This guide assumes that you're already familiar with how to [Build a data source plugin]({{< relref "/tutorials/build-a-data-source-plugin.md" >}}).

 When monitoring critical applications, you want your dashboard to refresh as soon as your data does.
-In Grafana, you can set your dashboards to automatically refresh at a certain interval, no matter what data source you use.
+In Plutono, you can set your dashboards to automatically refresh at a certain interval, no matter what data source you use.
 Unfortunately, this means that your queries are requesting all the data to be sent again, regardless of whether the data has actually changed.

 By enabling _streaming_ for your data source plugin, you can update your dashboard as soon as new data becomes available.